 So, who is WC as we know him?
-He is a well-known persona in Wing Chun world today.
-He has published many books, has done and still doing Wing Chun seminars all over the world and has setup his own Wing Chun association with schools & affiliations in many countries around the world.
+He is a well-known persona in the Wing Chun world today.
+He has published many books, has done and is still doing Wing Chun seminars all over the world and has setup his own Wing Chun association with schools & affiliations in many countries around the world.

 How did WC succeed becoming such a prominent (some may say “controversial”) figure in Wing Chun?

 To answer, we need to look at the certain claims that WC made in the Western world in the 70’s, 80’s and through to the present day.
 When I say “the Western world”, I mean USA, Australia & Europe.
 WC claimed that: (a) he is the only and true successor of Yip Man‘s secret Traditional Wing Chun system; (b) he was Yip Man‘s closed door student for four years; (c) he has trained Bruce Lee.

 Before looking at these claims, I want to take a step back and give a little context as to what led me to write this post.
-While I was a Wing Chun student in WC’s school, I was doing a lot of reading about evolution & spread of Wing Chun in during the past 50-60 years starting from the times when Ip Man moved to Hong Kong.
+While I was a Wing Chun student in WC’s school, I was doing a lot of reading about the evolution & spread of Wing Chun during the past 50-60 years starting from the time when Ip Man moved to Hong Kong.
 I was new to Wing Chun and I wanted to know more about it.
-Not rarely, while reading & researching, I would come across some information or a statement that was related to WC somehow: someone claimed this, someone did that, “my Kung-Fu is stronger than yours”, etc. etc. Also, there is this whole mess with Emin Boztepe & WC from the end of 80’s (the duel is outside the scope of this article).
+While reading & researching, I would frequently come across information or statements that were related to WC: someone claimed this, someone did that, “my Kung-Fu is stronger than yours”, etc. etc. Also, there is this well known duel between Emin Boztepe & WC from the end of 80’s (the duel is outside the scope of this article).